akotelovich/NX-OS_BGP-EVPN_lab/3_BGP_EVPN/instructions.md

 ## Configuring BGP

-Here we enable BGP routing and configure a full mesh to all lab memebers
+Here we enable BGP routing and configure a full mesh to all lab memebers.

 Apply configuration:
 ```